Gluten Free Asian Beef and Broccoli

 Preparation:

-Combine the wine and herbs in a covered baking dish with lid.
+Combine the wine and herbs in a covered baking dish with lid (mine is an antique Corningware!).
 Add the short ribs and season with salt and fresh ground pepper.
 Cover and marinate the short ribs for 2 hours at room temperature, turning every 30 minutes.

 Remove the ribs, and add the carrots, onion, celery and garlic with 1 tbsp. more olive oil.
 Season with salt and pepper.
 Cook 5 minutes, stirring frequently.